Terrible-class ironclad: Modifications

 All four ships received new boilers, though only Requin received more modern water-tube boilers of the Niclausse type.
 Requin also had her compound engines replaced with more powerful triple-expansion steam engines.
 On trials carried out after their refits, Caïman reached 4887 ihp for 13.38 kn, while Terrible made 4238 ihp for 13.5 kn.
-Requins new engines were rated to produce 6130 ihp, but trial figures are not recorded.
+Requin's new engines were rated to produce 6130 ihp, but trial figures are not recorded.
 Attempts to lighten the vessels to improve their stability included the replacement of their tripod masts with lighter pole masts, and in the case of Indomptable and Caïman, the simple removal of their mainmast.
 Those two vessels also had their funnel casing lowered.
 Indomptable had the aft-most bottom strake of her belt armor replaced with wood to lighten her stern.
 New conning towers were installed with 60 mm of armor plate on 20 mm of hull plating, with the exception of Requin, which received 136 mm of armor on her new tower.
 As a result of these changes, the standard crew for all four ships was reduced to 332 officers and men.

 Requin—the only member of the class still in active service—had had most of her light guns removed during World War I. By 1919, her armament consisted of the two 274 mm guns, six 100 mm guns, and four 47 mm guns.